100000000x/website/_posts/2020-10-25-react-routing-components-signup-login.md

 // ...
 ```

-### Let's first clean our React app.
+### Let's clean our React app

+The React app was generated with standard starting script.
+It has code that we will not need.
 Please remove the `frontend/src/App.css` file and remove all content in `frontend/src/index.css` (we will keep the file, maybe it will be needed in the future).
 Please also delete files:

 - `frontend/public/logo192.png`
 - `frontend/public/logo512.png`